← Back to Case Studies

 The Bottom Line

-We, at Broadway Ad consult, understand that Conversion and Ad performance are strongly connected.
-A lift in conversion leads to better return on every dollar spend.
-Therefore, we include listing optimisation, essentially, image, title, A+, storefront and description as part of the strategy and we go beyond just managing ads to provide useful ways to improve.
+At Broadway Ad Consult, we understand that conversion and ad performance are strongly connected.
+A lift in conversion leads to a better return on every dollar spent.
+That's why we include listing optimisation—image, title, A+, storefront, and description—as part of the strategy, going beyond just managing ads.